lgeorgieff/ccbuild/README.md

  --stop-on-warning        All compilation processes are stopped in case a
                           compilation warning occurs. ccbuild will exit with the exit code 1.
- -u|--unit UNIT_NAME      Filters the units that are taken into account for the
+ -u|--unit UNIT_NAME      Filter the compilation units that are taken into
-                          compilation process.
+                          account for the compilation process.
 All other units are ignored.
-                          You may specify multiple units.
+                          You may specify multiple compilation units.
-                          If no unit is specified, all units defined in the configuration files will be processed.
+                          If no compilation unit is specified, all units defined in the configuration files will be processed.

+ccbuild exits with the return code 0 in case of successful compilation(s) this includes warnings as well.
+In case of compilation errors the return code is 1.
 ```

 # Configuration Files